astronomer/docs/astro/set-up-data-lineage.md

 - Output datasets
 - Quality metrics based on dataset and column-level checks, including successes and failures per run

-To view this data, select a SnowflakeOperator task in the **Lineage** tab of the Cloud UI and click on the dataset.
+To view this data in the Cloud UI, click **Lineage**, select a SnowflakeOperator task, and then click the dataset.
 See [View data lineage](data-lineage.md#view-metrics-for-a-specific-run-or-dataset).

 :::tip

-The ability to view source SQL code for [supported Airflow operators](data-lineage-support-and-compatibility.md#supported-airflow-operators) in the **Lineage** tab of the Cloud UI is off by default for all Workspace users.
-To enable source code, set the following [environment variable](environment-variables.md) for each Airfow Deployment:
+The SQL source code view for [supported Airflow operators](data-lineage-support-and-compatibility.md#supported-airflow-operators) in the Cloud UI  **Lineage** page is off by default for all Workspace users.
+To enable the source code view, set the following [environment variable](environment-variables.md) for each Astro Deployment:

 - Key: `OPENLINEAGE_AIRFLOW_DISABLE_SOURCE_CODE`
 - Value: `False`